AlexanderNoriega/Pre-pro-Server/README.md

 # VagrantFile
-A vagrant file than can be called build a centos 8 OS fully in script
+A vagrant file than can be called build a centos 8 OS with REST API, MQTT, and Unity WebGL enabled httpd fully in script

 # How-To
 1. Install the latest version of Vagrant and VM Box